KSP-KOS/KOS/doc/source/structures/misc/time.rst

 ------------------------------

-There are rules for how you can mix and match :struct:`TimeStamp` and :struct:`TimeSpan` in artithmetic and boolean comparisons.
+There are rules for how you can mix and match :struct:`TimeStamp` and :struct:`TimeSpan` in arithmetic and boolean comparisons.
 (For example if you add a :struct:`TimeSpan` to a :struct:`TimeStamp` you get a new :struct:`TimeStamp`.)
 The full rules for these operations are listed in the :ref:`Time operators <time_operators>` section further down this page.